Ahmad Lawan

-Ahmad Ibrahim Lawan GCON (born 12 January 1959) is a Nigerian politician and professor who has served as President of the Senate of Nigeria since 2019.
+Ahmad Ibrahim Lawan GCON (born 12 January 1959) is a Nigerian politician and former lecturer who served as the 14th president of the Nigerian Senate from 2019 to 2023.
 He represents the Yobe North Senatorial District in the Senate as a member of the All Progressives Congress.

 A university lecturer from Gashua, Lawan was first elected to the House of Representatives in 1999 to represent the Bade/Jakusko Constituency as a member of the All Nigeria Peoples Party.
 Lawan was reelected in 2003 before successfully running to become Yobe North Senator in 2007.
 After being reelected in 2011, 2015, and 2019 (as a member of the All Progressive Congress, successor to the ANPP), Lawan was elected the new Senate President with 79 votes cast to beat Senator Mohammed Ali Ndume with 28 votes after the inauguration of the 9th Nigeria National Assembly in 2019.
 It was his second attempt at becoming Senate President, with a notable failed run in 2015.